Vietnam.vn - Nền tảng quảng bá Việt Nam

 The agricultural sector needs to expand to other markets to reduce dependence on a single market.
 (Photo: PV/Vietnam+)

-- Aquaculture is a sector that will be heavily affected by the application of new reciprocal tax rates.
-So, according to the Deputy Minister of Aquaculture, what solutions should be implemented to overcome this difficulty?
+- Fisheries is a sector that will be heavily affected by the application of new reciprocal tax rates.
+So, according to the Deputy Minister of Fisheries, what solutions should the fisheries sector implement to overcome this difficulty?

-Currently, Vietnam's shrimp output is about 1.3 million tons, reaching a turnover of 4.3 billion USD.
+Currently, Vietnam’s shrimp output is about 1.3 million tons, reaching a turnover of 4.3 billion USD.
 Pangasius output is 1.65 million tons, worth over 2 billion USD.
-New motivation for these two industries needs to be carefully discussed to be able to compete with India and Ecuador.
-Pangasius already has advantages and needs to be further promoted.
+New motivation for these two industries needs to be discussed carefully to be able to compete with India and Ecuador.
+Pangasius already has an advantage and needs to be further promoted.

 In the export scale of over 300 million USD, we have to "dissect" thoroughly.
 First, the US still needs to recognize the equivalence of standards for pangasius; second, for shrimp, the US annually inspects Vietnam's food safety, and we still ensure these standards; third, export shipments need to minimize the index of heavy metals, microorganisms, antibiotics, etc. to maintain output and value.

-Each export sector has its own "bottlenecks" that need to be cleared by improving capacity, proactively integrating, increasing output and value, contributing to achieving the export target of 64-65 billion USD in 2025 and the following years.
+Each export subject has its own "bottlenecks" that need to be cleared by improving capacity, proactively integrating, increasing output and value, contributing to achieving the export target of 64-65 billion USD by 2025 and the following years.

 - Thank you very much, Deputy Minister!